The Cooley Writing Contest

 A student may submit one entry in each genre.
 Although longer works are not excluded from competition, short stories and one-act plays usually comprise the largest number of entries

 - Drama: Manuscripts must be double-spaced.
 One-act plays should not exceed 50 full pages.

 - Fiction: manuscripts must be double-spaced.
 Short stories should not exceed 10,000 words (approximately 40 pages).

-Note: Authors of novels and full-length plays as well as of shorter works should consider the possible advantages of entering the annual Hopwood Contest in the College of LSA in addition to the Cooley Contest.
+Note: Authors of novels and full-length plays as well as of shorter works should consider the possible advantages of entering the annual Hopwood Contest in addition to the Cooley Contest.